andybalham/blog-source-code/blog-posts/published/javascript-sdk-v3-upgrade-part-1.md

 So far, the process of updating has been pretty painless.
 Admittedly, I have been tackling a small codebase and only two AWS services.
 On a larger codebase that has not wrapped the AWS services in more domain-level abstractions, then this could be quite a task.
 Especially if it is not easy to exercise the code thoroughly in the cloud.

-In the next post, I will move on to updating the rest of the AWS services being used including DynamoDB.
+In the next post, I will move on to updating the rest of the AWS services being used, including DynamoDB and the marshalling challenge.